micki0271/epaper-ux-esp32/README.md

 ![DESPI-M02 Touch interface](https://user-images.githubusercontent.com/2692928/94328947-1f73c400-ffb7-11ea-8964-971785d02b74.jpeg)
 [SPI interface with touch specifications](http://www.e-paper-display.com/DESPI-V3.0%20Specification288f.pdf?method=picker&flag=all&id=16d1f900-f95a-4fe3-afc4-f0e67dc5301b&fileId=850&v=1.zip)

-Attention with this, the Touch interface that comes also with this epaper, does offer a switch to select GND to the epaper SPI, or to use the Touch but not both.
+**Atention with DESPI-C03 HAT**, it does offer a switch to select GND to the epaper SPI, or to use the Touch but not both.
 So everyone has to decide what is the best to do, if hacking the PCB, or getting and independant connector for the touch device.
+I will research in this issue further since I'm not queen of using more than one SPI/Touch adapter per epaper.

 ## How to test this